clarklindev/microservices-stephengrider-with-node-and-react-common/README.md

 - FIX: "@types/express": "^4.17.21",
 - package.json dependencies: "@types/express" -> ensure same version in `common/` repo and the `main project` repo
 - FIX: `"@types/express": "^4.17.21"`

+### TROUBLESHOOT
+- it is vital that to publish you need to first be logged in: `pnpm login`